 In contrast with the previous year, the groups were greeted with clear sunny skies and big bright smiles from the villagers as they eagerly awaited Woh Hup’s arrival each week.

-Alongside the current plot of land the group was working on, stood 10 colourful homes.
-Built by last year’s WH volunteers, these buildings now not only provide shelter for 10 families, but more importantly a sense of security that has allowed many of the beneficiaries to explore starting small businesses out of their homes.
+Alongside the current plot of land the group was working on, stood 20 colourful homes.
+Built by WH volunteers from the previous two years, these buildings now not only provide shelter for 20 families, but more importantly a sense of security that has allowed many of the beneficiaries to explore starting small businesses out of their homes.